Icenium/bond-content/grocery-list-nativescript/lesson-2.md

     </StackLayout>
 </Page>
 ```
-* **b**.
+* **c**.
 Open the app.js file, and change the `application.mainModule = "app/views/list";` line to `application.mainModule = "app/views/login";`.
 This changes the starting page of your app from the list screen to the login screen.
-* **c**.
+* **d**.
 Save your login.xml and app.js files, and then perform a LiveSync to see the changes.

 <hr data-action="end" />